2.30 Ithaca College Purchasing Card Policy

 4. There is recognition of the added conditions placed on expenditures paid from federal and/or state funds, or from restricted gifts, and those restrictions are accounted for when expenditures are planned.

 Each program, department or division is responsible for designating an appropriate individual to approve Ithaca College non-travel related expenditures.
-Generally, this individual is the Dean, Director and or Department Head.
-This individual is responsible to verify that:

 This policy is divided into the following major sections: